cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The output is a value of type Proof, which is a tuple of two Scalar values.

-`GenerateProof` admits lists of inputs to further support parallel invocations of the OPRF protocol while amortizing the cost of proof generation and bandwidth across multiple requests.
-Thus, applications can take advantage of this functionality by invoking the protocol on batches of inputs to produce a single, constant-sized proof for `m` DLEQ inputs, rather than one proof per DLEQ input.
+`GenerateProof` accepts lists of inputs to amortize the cost of proof generation.
+Applications can take advantage of this functionality to produce a single, constant-sized proof for `m` DLEQ inputs, rather than `m` proofs for `m` DLEQ inputs.

 ~~~
 Input: